Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 - 1. Introduction to Mutation Testing
 - 2. How to use MuTalk / Quick Start
 - 3. Available options in MuTalk
-- 4. Mutation analysis : variants on mutation testing
+- 4. Mutation analysis : variants on mutation testing (TO CHECK)

 ### Introduction to Mutation Testing